mzattera/v4j/README.md

 The folder `eclipse` contains an eclipse workspace.
 The (Maven) project `io.github.mattera.v4j` holds the actual code for the Java library.
 The library content is described below.
 The (Maven) project `io.github.mattera.v4j-apps` contains classes I created to experiment with the
-Voynich manuscript; here you cna find examples about how to use the library.
+Voynich manuscript; here you can find examples about how to use the library.

 **_Note:_** _In this document we use the terms "transcription" and "transliteration" interchangeably, though the latter is more correct._